How to Play Guitar by Ear: Techniques for beginners

 Another method to enhance your playing by ear is practicing basic scales and chords.
 This way, you will have two results.

-Firstly, you will be more familiar with the fretboard (a significant aspect, especially for beginners).
-Secondly, you will train your musical ear by playing the same patterns repeatedly.
 For example, if you practice pentatonic scales every day, you’ll be more likely to recognize them in a blues solo you want to learn.
 After all, music is often all about patterns!

 By practicing music theory regularly, you’ll be able to figure out how notes make up each chord and how modes relate to scales, what various intervals sound like and how to play them anywhere on the neck.
-It will allow you to avoid the usage of tab/tablature but improve your understanding of the sound and listening skills after a certain point.

 If you need any help learning guitar or music theory, there are many great resources out there if you use Google and YouTube to search for free lessons, or can try out some courses and guitar theory books that give better aspects of theories.

-3) Interval training: Study the intervals
+3. Interval Training: Study the Intervals

 Studying and practicing intervals is very important for musicians to develop their aural skills.
 By doing this training, you can train your ear and learn how to play musical instruments and songs by ear.